 Countless products today, from smartphones to supersonic jets, are made possible because of the reliability and versatility of CNC milling.
 It’s an ideal method for rapid prototyping, as well as volume manufacturing in plastic and metal.
-Let’s take a closer look at some of the advantages and applications for this remarkable machine tool.
+Let’s take a closer look at some of the remarkable advantages and applications for CNC milling.

 What is CNC milling?

 CNC milling is a manufacturing process that uses a cutting tool mounted on a rotating spindle to selectively remove material from a block of raw substrate.
 The workpiece is rigidly mounted to a table, and this table moves or rotates on different planes so the tool can work at many angles.
-Sophisticated machines can have 5 or more axes of independent motion for advanced applications.
+Sophisticated CNC milling machines can have 5 or more axes of independent motion to make more complex shapes or to avoid having to move the workpiece to a separate machine.

-The axis of motion for a CNC mill depends on an X-Y-Z coordinate measuring system.
+The axis of motion for a CNC milling machine are based on an X-Y-Z coordinate measuring system.
 All machinists refer to this when describing the basic movements of the mill, relative to an operator facing the machine.
 A standard CNC mill for example has three axes.
-The spindle represents the Z-axis, moving up and down.
+The milling spindle represents the Z-axis, moving up and down.
 The X-axis is left-to-right, and the Y-axis is front-to-back.

-What are the Advantages of Computer Numeric Control?
+What are the Advantages of Computer Numeric Control For CNC Milling?

-All of these movements rely on Computer Numeric Control, which is a computer program derived from a 3D digital file of the desired finished part.
+All of these movements of CNC mills rely on Computer Numeric Control, which is a computer program derived from a 3D digital file of the desired finished part.

-This control system is not only fast and accurate but, unlike earlier systems, it can be easily modified as needed, line-by-line and in real time, in order to fine-tune the program for the best results.
+This control system is not only fast and accurate but, unlike earlier systems, it can be easily modified as needed, line-by-line and in real time, in order to fine-tune the machining program for the best CNC milling results.

-What are the Benefits of Automatic Tool Changing?
+What are the Benefits of Automatic Tool Changers for CNC Milling Machines?

-To counter this, CNC mills have rotating carousels where all the needed tools are pre-loaded on separate holders.
-When needed, these tools can be exchanged automatically on the spindle within a few seconds.
+To counter this, CNC milling machines have rotating carousels where all the needed tools are pre-loaded on separate holders.
+When needed, these CNC milling and machining tools can be exchanged automatically on the spindle within a few seconds.

 The carousel on this Haas VF-2SS mill can hold a maximum of 30 tools, plus one on the spindle.
-This guarantees that all conventional milling operations can be performed in one set-up.
+This guarantees that all conventional CNC milling operations can be performed in one set-up.
 We further improve on this efficiency by using an automated tool dispensing system from Guhring.
-With more than ten thousand cutters in storage we are always assured of having the right tool for every job.
+With more than ten thousand cutters in storage we are always assured of having the right CNC machining tool for every milling and CNC turning job.

-On a CNC mill the workpiece is mounted in a fixed position on a work table while the tool is moved around it.
-This is the fundamental difference from turning, where the workpiece spins while the tool remains stationary.
+On a CNC machining center, the workpiece is mounted in a fixed position on a work table while the tool is moved around it.
+This is the fundamental difference from CNC turning on a lathe, where the workpiece spins while the tool remains stationary.

 Because of this fundamental difference in motion, parts are held in place in very different ways on these two machines.
 In CNC turning, for example, all parts are mounted on a spindle.
 They are concentric and therefore held securely by a three-jaw chuck right down the centerline of the part, the same way every time.
 The same is not true for CNC milling, where different holding strategies are needed.